 It is estimated that at least one third of the human population is infected with tuberculosis at any time.
-It can effect many different areas of the body including the chest, skin, bones, kidneys and brain.
+It can affect many different areas of the body including the chest, skin, bones, kidneys and brain.
 Approximately eight million new cases occur each year with over 3 million deaths attributed to this illness.
-It has been guessed that one human infection occurs each second and that any individual infected with untreated pulmonary infection (the so called ‘open case’) can infect up to 10 others.
+It has been suggested that one human infection occurs each second and that any individual infected with untreated pulmonary infection (the so called ‘open case’) can infect up to 10 other people.

 Mode of Infection

-Unprotected exposure causes the typical pulmonary infection but the disease can also affect other parts of the body either through swallowing infected saliva or via infected dairy products e.g. milk.
+Unprotected exposure causes the typical pulmonary infection but the disease can also affect other parts of the body either through swallowing infected saliva or via the bloodstream.
 The normal incubation period is between 4 to 12 weeks after exposure.

-Even though this disease is found in every country throughout the world the main incidence is in the developing parts of our world.
+Even though this disease is found in every country in the world, it mainly occurs in the developing countries.
 It is estimated that over 90% of the world’s tuberculosis is confined to Africa, Central and South America, and Asia.
 Significant disease outbreaks also occur in some of the island countries.

-Chemotherapy for this disease is changing as resistance to the classical drugs is growing at an alarming rate.
-The prolonged course of treatment required is a major disincentive for many to complete their course and so recent regimes are evaluating much shorter intensive courses.
+Medications used for treating this disease are changing as resistance to the classical drugs is growing at an alarming rate.
+The 6 months of treatment required is a major disincentive for many to complete their course.
+So recent regimes are evaluating much shorter intensive courses.